Browse teachers

 Soon after, they embarked on a performing, competing and teaching career, sharing their passion and vision with audiences and students worldwide.

-Nils will be teaching the the Lindy Hop track in week 4, together with Bianca Locatelli.
+Nils will be teaching the Lindy Hop track, as well as the Performance and Aerials track in week 4, together with Bianca Locatelli.

 Nils Nygårdh, hailing from Mora, Sweden, discovered his passion for dancing in his late teens.
 Moving to Stockholm he delved deeper into the world of swing dancing.
 With his love for tap dancing and the energetic and acrobatic style of Lindy Hop, Nils became a member of The Hot Shots Swing Dance Company in 2015.
 Alongside his dancing career, Nils showcases his musical talents as the drummer for the jazz band Siberian Hot Heads.
 Additionally, he channels his creative vision as a film producer, specializing in music videos and commercials.